JE-BT/JE-BT.github.io/resume.md

 ---
 ## Currently

-PhD Candidate in Sociology at Nord universitet
+PhD Candidate in Sociology at Nord university

 ## Education